-- If you use non-optical media, the media must have FAT16 or FAT32 file system. - If Acronis Media Builder does not recognize your USB flash drive, you can try using the procedure described in an Acronis Knowledge Base article at http://kb.acronis.com/content/1526 (https://kb.acronis.com/content/1526). - When booting from the Rescue Media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - When booting from the rescue media and using a standalone version of Acronis True Image you cannot recover files and folders encrypted with use of the encryption available in Windows XP and later operating systems.
-On the other hand, backups encrypted using the Acronis True Image encryption feature can be recovered.
+- We recommend that you create a new bootable media after each Acronis True Image OEM update. - If you use non-optical media, the media must have a FAT16 or FAT32 file system. - If Acronis Media Builder does not recognize your USB flash drive, you can try using the procedure described in the Acronis Knowledge Base article at https://kb.acronis.com/content/1526. - When booting from the bootable media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - When booting from the bootable media and using a standalone version of Acronis True Image OEM, you cannot recover files and folders encrypted with the encryption available in Windows XP and later operating systems.
+However, backups encrypted using the Acronis True Image OEM encryption feature can be recovered.